RIR360/development/journal/2025/april.md

 ## 04/21/2025
 - Be careful about your system, find better systems continuously.
 - Your work environemnt is not perfect, there's still ways to improve.
+- Just make sure nothing distracts you from your goal, that's almost enough.